Stu Bickel

-Stuart Richard Bickel (born October 2, 1986) is an American former professional ice hockey defenseman.
+Stuart Richard Bickel (born October 2, 1986) is an American former professional ice hockey defenseman and current head coach of the American Hockey League’s Iowa Wild.
 He played in the National Hockey League (NHL) with the New York Rangers and Minnesota Wild.

 Playing career

 On July 2, 2008, the Anaheim Ducks signed Bickel, an undrafted free agent, to a three-year contract.
 In the 2010–11 season, on November 23, 2010, the Ducks traded Bickel to the New York Rangers in exchange for fellow defenseman, Nigel Williams.
 After starting the 2011–12 season with the AHL Connecticut Whale, Bickel was called up to the Rangers on December 18, 2011.
 He made his NHL debut on December 20, 2011, in a game against the New Jersey Devils at the Prudential Center, recording an assist in the game for his first NHL point.

 The Rangers re-signed Bickel to a two-year contract on July 1, 2012.
 He started the delayed 2012–13 season with the Rangers after the NHL lockout.
 Still, after 16 games, he was placed on waivers and assigned to their AHL affiliate, the Whale and Wolf Pack, for the remainder of his two-year contract.

 On July 1, 2014, Bickel signed a one-year, two-way contract with the Minnesota Wild.
 Bickel was assigned initially to AHL affiliate, the Iowa Wild to begin the 2014–15 season, however, he made his return to the NHL for the first time since 2012, appearing in nine games with Minnesota with one assist.

 As an unsigned free agent over the off-season, Bickel accepted an invitation to the St. Louis Blues training camp on a professional try-out.
 After he was unable to earn a contract with the Blues and their AHL affiliate, the Chicago Wolves, Bickel signed a professional try-out with the San Diego Gulls on October 9, 2015.

 Bickel, in his tenth and final professional season, made four appearances with the San Diego Gulls in the 2017–18 AHL season.